 Split-grains are the layers beneath the top grain.
 While highly durable, split-grains aren’t as supple as top-grain leathers.

-Having been soaked in aniline dye, these leathers are very supple.
+These leathers have been soaked in aniline dye, which makes them very supple.
 However, because aniline has no other finishes or pigments, it has less stain protection.

-When buying leather, be sure to look at several different styles.
-Feel free to sit on and touch the pieces to get a feel for their comfort and “hand.”
+When buying leather furniture, be sure to look at several different styles.
+Feel free to sit on and touch the pieces to get a feel for their comfort and “hand”.
 Select the most inviting piece you can afford.
 Just know that leather, like fine wine, improves with age.
-If you choose the right piece for your lifestyle and maintain it properly, it will last you for years to come.
+If you choose the right piece for your lifestyle and maintain it properly, it will last you for years to come!

-At Woodstock Furniture Outlet, our experienced team can help you find the perfect leather couch that will fit both your home and budget.
-Whether you’re in Marietta, Jasper, Atlanta, or anywhere else in Georgia, come visit our showrooms in Acworth and Hiram, sit on our couches, and find the leather sofa you’ve been searching for.
+At Woodstock Furniture & Mattress Outlet, our experienced team can help you find the perfect leather piece that will fit both your home and budget.
+Whether you’re in Marietta, Jasper, Roswell, or anywhere else in Georgia, come visit our showrooms in Acworth, Hiram and Rome, sit on our sofas, and find the leather furnishings you’ve been searching for.